mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 # The assembler code - crt0.s

-Arm assembler comes in two flavours, the 16bit thumb instruction set and the full 32bit arm instruction set.
+Arm assembler comes in two flavors, the 16bit thumb instruction set and the full 32bit arm instruction set.
 With the first line of code `.syntax unified` we well the assembler we are using a mix of the instruction sets.